chrisbolosan/GrubFinder/README.md

 **Other Technologies**

+__Google Auth 2.0_ will be user for user's login experience.

 We used the [_--global expo-cli_](https://docs.expo.dev/) boilermaker as the base of our project and built off of it.

 ```